ufs-community/uwtools/docs/sections/user_guide/cli/tools/fs.rst

 Source paths prefixed with ``http://``, ``https://``, ``hsi://``, or ``htar://`` will be copied from their upstream network locations to the local filesystem.

+Source paths prefixed with ``file://`` will be treated as local-filesystem paths.

 .. literalinclude:: fs/copy-help.cmd
    :language: text
    :emphasize-lines: 1